The Most Beautiful Heidelberg Old Town and Stunning Castle Views You’ll Love

 Nearby Coastal Extensions

-Waidsee Weinheim A short drive from Heidelberg brings you to Waidsee in Weinheim.
+Waidsee Weinheim A short drive brings you to Waidsee in Weinheim.
 Unlike the grassy riverbanks, this lake offers a true sandy beach.
 You can swim in clear water or relax under shaded trees.
 Therefore, it works well for travelers who want a classic beach setting while extending their stay.

 The “Signature Sweet” of Heidelberg

-Heidelberger Studentenkuss The Heidelberger Studentenkuss, or “Student’s Kiss,” was created in 1863 by master confectioner Fridolin Knösel.
+Heidelberger Studentenkuss, or “Student’s Kiss,” was created in 1863 by master confectioner Fridolin Knösel.
 The sweet features a delicate nougat praline set on a crisp waffle wafer and coated in dark chocolate.
 Although small in size, it carries a rich story.

 Historically, the chocolate served as a discreet token of affection.
 At the time, students often faced strict social rules.
 Therefore, this treat allowed young couples to exchange a subtle sign of romance under watchful eyes.

 Where to Find It You can purchase the original version at Café Knösel in the Old Town.
 In addition, look for the iconic packaging that shows a student and a young woman leaning in for a kiss.
-Because the design has changed little over the decades, it feels like holding a piece of Heidelberg’s history.
+Because the design has changed little over the decades, it feels like holding a piece of the city’s history.

 Heidelberger Studentenkuss chocolate praline cut open showing nougat filling on waffle base